Hamish McAlpine: Club career

 McAlpine's carefree attitude sometimes put him in conflict with his disciplinarian manager.
 In his autobiography, McLean describes his frustration with McAlpine's unwillingness to undertake specialist goalkeeping training, saying, "Hamish McAlpine was the one player who was able to destroy single-handedly everything I have ever thought or believed about the game of football".
 The pair's most serious disagreement occurred in 1979, resulting in McAlpine being sent home from a tournament in Japan.
 McAlpine was suspended by the club and temporarily replaced by former England goalkeeper Peter Bonetti.

 Having won his place back from Bonetti, McAlpine was part of the United side that reached the club's first ever Scottish League Cup final in December 1979.
 After a goalless draw against Aberdeen, a 3–0 replay win at Dundee's Dens Park gave the club their first ever major trophy.
-A year later, United were again at Dens in the League Cup Final, this time facing local rivals Dundee.
+A year later, United were again at Dens in the League Cup final, this time facing local rivals Dundee.
 After another 3–0 victory for United, club captain Paul Hegarty was about to collect the trophy when he stepped aside, instead ushering McAlpine forward to receive it, in recognition of his service to the club.
-Later the same season, the goalkeeper made his first appearance in a Scottish Cup Final, against Rangers.
+Later the same season, the goalkeeper made his first appearance in a Scottish Cup final, against Rangers.
 With the match goalless, McAlpine saved a last minute penalty to secure a replay, but United lost the second game 4–1.
+In addition, Sturrock finished in third place for the Scottish Writers' award in 1981.

 McAlpine was dropped for a League Cup tie against Falkirk in August 1982, with reserve goalkeeper John Gardiner taking his place.
 Despite McLean hinting that Gardiner might be set for an extended run in the first team, McAlpine was restored to the team for the next match.
 He went on to be ever-present in League matches during the 1982–83 season as Dundee United won the Scottish Football League title for the first time in the club's history.
 At the beginning of the following season, McAlpine's seventeen-year career at the club was marked with a testimonial match against Tottenham Hotspur.